Do I Need Relationship Coaching or Counseling?

 A therapist helps by focusing on past issues, resolving old wounds, and dealing with personal problems that need to be analyzed and solved.

 The relationship coach, on the other hand, is a mentor or guide.
 Coaches focus on making one’s future vision and dreams for their marriage, parenting, or family relationships come alive now with accountability and action steps co-designed by the coach and the client.

 Leslie Lupinsky, a master certified coach, states, “So much therapy is about the past and present and all about focusing the client toward healing.
 Coaching, on the other hand, is about helping a client look forward so they can expand their options and take action.”

 Relationship coaching is not about fixing a root problem per se, but rather helping a client get out of their mundane routines and comfort zone, and get more out of their life and relationships now.

-Although therapy also can be experienced in the present moment, it often focuses on the family of origin, whereas coaching is a process whereby the client is consciously choosing a preferred future and at the same time living life fully and purposefully now.
-It clarifies what the client wants to improve upon, whether it is their marriage relationship, parenting strategies, use of technology, dating or premarital process, or even spirituality.
+Although therapy also can be experienced in the present moment, it often focuses on the family of origin.
+On the other hand, coaching is a process whereby the client is consciously choosing a preferred future and at the same time living life fully and purposefully now.
+Coaching clarifies what the client wants to improve upon, whether it is their marriage relationship, parenting strategies, use of technology, dating or premarital process, or even spirituality.